 Target Setting

-No gaps in expectation will be built in on the grounds of gender, disadvantage, ethnicity, prior attainment banding or SEN. Targets for disadvantaged students are equally as challenging as those for non-disadvantaged, so the size of the disadvantaged cohort is never a limiting factor on the aspirations of the school.
+No gaps in expectation will be built in on the grounds of gender, disadvantage, ethnicity, prior attainment banding or SEN, so the size of the disadvantaged cohort is never a limiting factor on the aspirations of the school.
 Additional challenge is added to targets for the EAL cohort using the FFT analysis of contextual factors to reflect the acceleration that EAL learners typically make at national level (though not always at local level) throughout Key Stage 4.

 Students are on a 5-year learning journey which will culminate in public examinations.
 This is divided into 2 distinct phases – Years 7-9 which is broad, deep and rich, and which lays the foundations of subject mastery, and Years 10-11 which remains broad through EBacc, and also offers opportunities for greater depth, some specialization and some branching out into new disciplines and courses linked to potential employment routes.